akhilmaskeri/yifi/README.md

     -f  <string>      find query term
     -g  <geners>      search by geners
     -m  <number>      minimum rating (max 10)

+    --url             displays the URL hit
-    -d  or --download downloads the torrent file
+    --download        downloads the torrent file
+    --magnet          downloads the movie using the magnet

 first simply get the list top seeded and latest movie torrent by